 How to Care for Fall Color Trees

-Other varieties have may different soil requirements, so it's important to reference the care guidelines for the specific tree you purchase.
-Thankfully, rainwater usually provides enough moisture for most of these shade trees.
-But if you live in a more arid climate or experience drought, supplemental water and ensure the surrounding soil of your tree stays moist about 2 or 3 inches down.
-The soil should moist all the way to the drip line of your tree, which is the area of the ground that your tree's canopy covers.
+Plenty of water is also crucial for getting the most color out of your tree.
+Thankfully, rainwater usually provides enough moisture for most of our shade trees.
+But, if you live in a more arid climate or experience drought, supplement with water and ensure the surrounding soil of your tree stays moist about 2 or 3 inches down.
+The soil should stay moist all the way to the drip line of your tree, which is the area of ground that your tree's canopy covers.

 Can Fertilizing Shade Trees Enhance Fall Color?

 If you can, we recommend conducting a soil test to determine whether the soil at your tree's planting site needs more phosphorus or potassium.
 Amending the soil to recommended levels promotes establishment of the tree, which in turn gives you healthier, more vivid foliage.

-When to Fertilize Shade Trees
+When to Fertilize

 If you've conducted a soil test and found that your tree does need fertilizer, apply it any time from late September through early April.
 Oftentimes, best results are seen when a tree is fertilized after the first hard freeze in October or November.

 We also recommend not removing the leaves your tree has dropped within its drip line - your tree is very efficient at recycling, and tons of good nutrients come from its fallen foliage.